nodejs/nodejs.org/apps/site/pages/en/learn/test-runner/mocking.md

 #### Why

-Verifying that someone else's code works with your code is not the role of a unit test (and their code should already be tested).
+Verifying that code that your project does not maintain works is not the goal of a unit test (and that code should have its own tests).

 #### Why not

 Sometimes, it's just not realistic to mock.
-For example, you would almost never mock react (the medicine would be worse than the ailment).
+For example, you would almost never mock a large framework such as react or angular (the medicine would be worse than the ailment).

 ### External system